Tag Archives: vacation

 “You should have seen Mark,” they said, trying to talk at once.

-As Mark drew closer, I noticed him soaking wet, a sheepish grin look on his face.
+As Mark drew closer, I noticed him soaking wet, a sheepish grin on his face.
 Apparently, when he wanted to venture farther along where the river ran, he instructed the kids to wait for him while he climbed higher.
-But when time to descend, Mark found himself in a tight spot.
-From where he stood, the drop was much too far down to hop off.
-After some scheming, he threw his wallet and keys to where the children were and then jumped into the cold river and swam until he could gain better footing and get back on track.
+But when it was time to descend, Mark found himself in a tight spot.
+The drop was much too far down from where he stood to hop off.
+After some scheming, he threw his wallet and keys where the children were, then jumped into the cold river and swam until he could gain better footing and get back on track.

 Amidst the chatter, I teased Mark by saying he had fallen into the river (instead of voluntarily jumping in).
-But he and the kids swear to it that he purposely dove in when he felt he ran out of options.
+However, he and the kids insist that he deliberately dove in when he ran out of options.
 We would joke about this for years to come.

-Unknowingly, those voyages were just the beginning to some wonderful memories my children shared with their step-dad, who lovingly, selflessly and so “bravely” (as my brother puts it) stepped up to the plate.
+Unknowingly, those voyages were just the beginning of some wonderful memories my children shared with their step-dad, who lovingly, selflessly, and so “bravely” (as my brother puts it) stepped up to the plate.
 That husband of mine became more than just a “step” dad.

 It takes a strong man to accept somebody else’s children and step up to the plate another man left on the table…